Evang2/crop-management-dashboard/README.md

-# Crop Management Dashboard
+# Crop Management Dashboard🌾

-A Smart Agriculture System for Data-Driven Crop Management Using IoT and AI
+🌱 <b> A Smart Agriculture System for Data-Driven Crop Management Using IoT and AI </b>

 The Crop Management Dashboard is a web-based platform designed to enhance agricultural productivity and sustainability through real-time environmental monitoring and AI-driven decision support.
 Developed as part of a BSc (Hons) Computer Science thesis at the University of East London, this project integrates Arduino-based sensors and machine learning to provide farmers with actionable insights for optimizing irrigation, fertilization, and crop selection.

 This repository contains the source code for the dashboard, including hardware configurations, backend APIs, machine learning models, and the frontend interface.
 The system is detailed in the thesis titled "Smart Agriculture: A Data-Driven Decision Support System Using Arduino and AI for Optimized Crop Management" by Andreas Evangeliou.

+### ⚠️ Disclaimer:
+This project is a prototype developed for academic purposes as part of a thesis.
+It is not intended for production use and should be considered experimental.
+Users should exercise caution and validate results before applying them in real-world agricultural settings.
+The system is detailed in the thesis titled "Smart Agriculture: A Data-Driven Decision Support System Using Arduino and AI for Optimized Crop Management" by Andreas Evangeliou.

 ----------
-## Table of Contents
+## Table of Contents📋
 - Features
 - Technologies
 - Hardware